 Fountain Valley, California, United States

-Nemolizumab Serum Concentrations of Pediatric Participants
+Nemolizumab Serum Concentrations

-Time frame: At Week 4, 8, 12, 16, 32 and 52
+Time frame: At Weeks 4, 8, 12, 16, 32 and 52

 Apparent Total Body Clearance (Cl/F) of Nemolizumab

-Time frame: At Week 4, 8, 12, 16, 32 and 52
+Time frame: Pre-dose at Weeks 4, 8, 12, 16, 32 and 52

 Apparent Volume of Distribution (Vd/F) of Nemolizumab

-Time frame: At Week 4, 8, 12, 16, 32 and 52
+Time frame: Pre-dose at Weeks 4, 8, 12, 16, 32 and 52

 Absorption Rate Constant (Ka) of Nemolizumab

-Time frame: At Week 4, 8, 12, 16, 32 and 52
+Time frame: Pre-dose at Weeks 4, 8, 12, 16, 32 and 52

 Serum Concentration Observed Immediately Before Next Dosing (Ctrough) of Nemolizumab

-Time frame: At Week 4, 8, 12, 16, 32 and 52
+Time frame: Pre-dose at Weeks 4, 8, 12, and 16

 Area Under the Serum Concentration-Time Curve From Time Zero to Infinity (AUCinf) of Nemolizumab

-Time frame: At Week 4, 8, 12, 16, 32 and 52
+Time frame: Pre-dose at Weeks 4, 8, 12, 16, 32 and 52

 Apparent Terminal Half-life (t1/2) of Nemolizumab

-Time frame: At Week 4, 8, 12, 16, 32 and 52
+Time frame: Pre-dose at Weeks 4, 8, 12, 16, 32 and 52

-Number of Participants with Treatment Emergent Adverse Events (TEAEs), Adverse Events of Special Interest (AESIs), Adverse Events Leading to Discontinuation and Serious Adverse Events (SAEs)
+Number of Participants With Treatment Emergent Adverse Events (TEAEs), Adverse Events of Special Interest (AESIs), Adverse Events Leading to Discontinuation and Serious Adverse Events (SAEs)

 This platform is for informational purposes only and does not constitute medical advice.
 Always consult a qualified healthcare professional.